Gemini Observatory invites its community to propose scientific investigations for the 2023A semester, 1 February 2023 - 31 July 2023.

 - Director's Discretionary Time is open to any astronomer worldwide and proposals can be submitted at any time.

 - Poor Weather Proposals are solicited for programs that can use poor, but usable, conditions and are executed when nothing in the regular queue is observable.
 Proposals can be submitted via the normal TAC process (this call) or at any time.
 PIs must be based in Gemini participating countries or the host institutions.

 - The Gemini community is eligible to propose HyperSuprimeCam (HSC) filler programs on Subaru.
 Filler programs are executed in poor observing conditions (typically seeing >1.5 arcseconds, and/or poor transparency), and up to 50 hours can be requested by a filler proposal, although the first 4 hours have priority.
-Note that HSC will not be available between February and early April 2022.
 Execution is not guaranteed: observations are made only when there is no other program in the HSC queue.
-In recent semesters, typically of order 15% of HSC time has gone to filler programs.
 Proposals must be sent through the Subaru submission system (NOT Gemini), and are considered only by the Subaru TAC.
 Note that only a short text summary of the program is required, not a full detailed Science Justification.

 Data Rights, Proprietary periods and Data Distribution

 All data taken with the Gemini telescopes are the property of the Gemini Observatory.
 Principal investigators of Gemini regular programs (Queue/Classical/Poor Weather) have exclusive access to the data for their program for a period of 12 months.
-After the proprietary period the data are publicly available.
+Data acquired as part of a Director's Discretionary (DD) program have a standard proprietary period of 6 months, however in exceptional circumstances the Observatory may remove DD proprietary periods.
 See the page Data Rights and Proprietary Periods for more information.

 All data, including raw and available processed data, obtained with the Gemini telescope are distributed exclusively through the Gemini Observatory Archive.
 More information about the data distribution is given here.